-Dr. Jay offers No-Scalpel, No-Needle Vasectomy in-office at the Buenafe Clinic location.
+Dr. Jay & Dr. Tanner offer No-Scalpel, No-Needle Vasectomy in-office at the Buenafe Clinic location.

 Buenafe Clinic is a leader in the introduction of the no scalpel and no needle vasectomy surgical procedure in Manitoba.
 Our clinic team has world-class training and support, and we are proud to operate at the highest standard of surgical excellence.

 Please contact us with your questions, or to book an appointment.